asugar13/Minerva/deliverables/iteration-01.plan.md

 * Any problems or issues we’re facing

 #### Artifacts

-List/describe the artifacts you will produce in order to organize your team.

- * Artifacts can be To-do lists, Task boards, schedule(s), etc.

- * We want to understand:
-   * How do you keep track of what needs to get done?
-   * How do you prioritize tasks?
-   * How do tasks get assigned to team members?

 * We will set up a task board on Trello to keep track of what needs to be done.
 * Tasks will be prioritized based on the order they listed in.
 High priority goes to the top of the list and team members can rearrange tasks as they see fit.